basho/rfc/open/query_access_paths_RFC.md

 The major red flag is that we have a TS roadmap product process that keeps pushing us towards full-coverage cluster scan queries - even though we know that all the other full-coverage cluster-scan access paths are explicity ruled out for production clusters.

 Following our existing deployment guidelines a these queries should only be run on a non-production cluster on the other side of an MDC link.
 Should we not change our product/pricing processes WRT to TS to accomodate this?

+### Future TS 2i Index Queries

+---

+## Future Queries

+Conventional RDBS's have a limited number of data access modes from which queries are composed: